 More Ownership: Collaborating with teams means people put more effort, thought, and intent into their work product.
 With additional oversight, employees typically feel increased ownership over their work, which leads to better outcomes.

 Thorough Procedures: Working in cross-team collaboration means that teams have an internal method to check results and processes before delivering a final product.
-Having another layer of checks and balanced means that teams are able to complement projects with more thorough procedures and higher standards.
+Having another layer of checks and balances means that teams are able to complement projects with more thorough procedures and higher standards.
 Being extra thorough is also a factor that makes stakeholders increasingly happy with company processes and outcomes, yet another advantage of cross-team collaboration.

 Talent Retention: When teams build cohesion and collaborate more frequently, people tend to enjoy their experience more and become more attached to their coworkers.
 Relationship building and collaboration are huge parts of talent retention, something that can be greatly improved by cross-team collaboration.

-Well-Informed Teams: Working with teams outside of your specific expertise helps broaden your understanding of subject matter and how projects are completed from multiple angles.
+Well-Informed Teams: Working with teams outside of your specific expertise helps broaden your understanding of the subject matter and how projects are completed from multiple angles.
 Cross-team collaboration helps teams understand multiple perspectives throughout the project cycle, making for well-informed teams throughout an organization.

 Faster Progress: Teams that work in regular collaboration are able to progress in their projects faster and more effectively.
 By sharing tasks and collaborating, teams can effectively follow the same vision to achieve greater progress than their isolated counterparts.